kelexel/rstream/README.md

 * The "crtmpd-proxy-to-nginx mode" is not yet production-stress-tested !! (any idea on how to efficiently simul a stress-test is welcomed)
 * It is NOT -YET- MULTI-CONCURENT-BROADCASTERS friendly (just fork it!)
 * It is NOT -YET- MULTI-CONCURENT-STREAMS friendly (just fork it!)

+Why crmptd + nginx-rtmp at the same time ?!
+---

+The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9?) compatible players AND iOS (v5+) devices

+* Only one connection is made to crtmpd by one single broadcaster
+* crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server
+* Only nginx is exposed to the clients
+* Therefore nginx handles both the connection of the HLS clients (over regular nginx-http), and connections of the RTMP clients (via nginx-rtmp)

 Changelog
 ======